joaorufino/sword-health-exercise/docs/adrs/01-vpc.md

 - CIDR: 10.0.0.0/16
 - Route 53 private hosted zone for internal DNS

-Nice to have (just for show off)
+Nice to have (wont do since we have no time)
 - VPC Flow Logs to S3
 - CloudWatch integration for monitoring
-- Network ACLs as additional security layer
+- Network ACLs